smm-h/nlp/docs/semantics-vs-pragmatics.md

 # Semantics versus Pragmatics

 - **pragmatics**: the study of how [context](context.md) contributes to meaning
-- **semantics**: the study of meaning encoded lexically or grammatically
+- **semantics**: the study of meaning encoded lexically or grammatically, via concept and/or reference

 ## Pragmatics